Lazar-T/conference-crawler/README.md

 ###About

-Scraper built with [Scrapy](http://scrapy.org/).
+Crawler built with [Scrapy](http://scrapy.org/).
 Scrapes 1900+ attendees at [openstacksummit.org](http://openstacksummitnovember2014paris.sched.org/directory/attendees).
-Also included csv, json and xml files with populated fields such as: name, image url, friends, title, company, location, links, about.
+Also included csv, json and xml files with populated fields of each individual attender such as: name, image url, friends, title, company, location, links, about.

 ###Screenshot